PranavMarneni/FinTech_Summer_Opportunities/README.md

 YOUTUBE LINK TO DEMO: https://youtu.be/dTbdzrBG37s

 NOTE -
 The code to download files(sec-edgar.py) was purposefully not included in the app code.
-Though automatic downloading of the files is key, adding this to the app code would add huge wait-times for the app to download all files and then analyse them.
-This would also make the demo inefficient, therefor in demo I show how this code downloads the files needed, and then switch to how the app would work.
+Though automatic downloading of the files is key, adding this to the app code would add SIGNIFICANT wait-times for the app to download all files and then analyse them.
+This would also make the demo inefficient as the functionality wouldn't be fully demo-ed, therefor in demo I show how this code downloads the files needed, and then switch to how the app would work.
 The files were also seperated to make code review easier.

 Application project for FinTech Summer Opportunities